WasmEdge/WasmEdge/docs/book/en/src/dev/js/nodejs.md

 * The [core](https://github.com/second-state/wasmedge-quickjs/blob/main/src/internal_module/core.rs) module provides OS level functions such as `timeout`.
 * The [encoding](https://github.com/second-state/wasmedge-quickjs/blob/main/src/internal_module/encoding.rs) module provide high-performance encoding and decoding functions, which is in turn [wrapped into Node.js encoding APIs](https://github.com/second-state/wasmedge-quickjs/blob/main/modules/encoding.js).
-* The [wasi_net_module](https://github.com/second-state/wasmedge-quickjs/blob/main/src/internal_module/wasi_net_module.rs) wraps the Rust-based socket networking API into JavaScrript functions.
-It is then wrapped into [Node.js compliant HTTP APIs](https://github.com/second-state/wasmedge-quickjs/blob/main/modules/http.js).
+* The [wasi_net_module](https://github.com/second-state/wasmedge-quickjs/blob/main/src/internal_module/wasi_net_module.rs) wraps the Rust-based socket networking API into JavaScript functions.
+It is then wrapped into a [Node.js compliant HTTP fetch() function](https://github.com/second-state/wasmedge-quickjs/blob/main/modules/http.js).

 Node.js compatibility support in WasmEdge QuickJS is a work in progress.
 It is a great way for new developers to get familiar with WasmEdge QuickJS.
 Join us!